ligato/docs/docs/plugins/linux-plugins.md

 **KV Data Store**

-Put the interface configuration data into an etcd data store using the correct [interface key][linux-key-reference].

-Example configuration for VETH.
-Keep in mind that the two interfaces must be defined with the correct peer name.
+Example VETH configuration.
+Make sure you define each interface with the correct `peer_if_name`.

 First VETH:
 ```json